Talk about finger-lickin’ good, this sauce is taking things up a notch.

 Now that we have the basics down, let’s get to it…

-Mini bowls of ingredients for homemade teriyaki sauce
+mini bowls of ingredients for homemade teriyaki sauce

-• Brown Sugar – the hint of molasses adds a rich, sweet depth to the sauce
+• Brown Sugar – the hint of molasses adds a rich, sweet depth to the sauce.

 • Chili Garlic Paste- this is where the spice comes in.
 I love adding chili garlic paste to recipes for an added kick and of course a little more garlic.
 It gives a depth of flavor to the sauce that is oh-so-yummy.
 You could substitute with sriracha or red pepper flakes, too.

-• Sesame Oil – a touch goes a long way to add a nice rounded, slightly nutty flavor to the sauce
+• Sesame Oil – a touch goes a long way to add a nice rounded, slightly nutty flavor to the sauce.

 • Rice Vinegar – my substitution for mirin.
 Mirin is naturally sweeter than rice vinegar.
 You can use either!

-• Corn Starch – is used in this recipe to make the more American-style teriyaki sauce, which is thicker in its consistency.
+• Corn Starch – used in this recipe to make the more American-style teriyaki sauce, which is thicker in its consistency.
 You can always add more corn starch to make the sauce even thicker or omit it entirely for a more traditional, thin-sauce consistency.

 So you have the ingredients, now what?
 This is the quick and easy part.